 Camping: It’s All About the Vegan Food

 Taking breaks is important.
-Working around the clock to help animals can cause burnout, which is why when we peta2 staffers need some time to clear our heads, some of us venture off into the wilderness.
+Working around the clock to help animals can cause burnout, which is why when we peta2 staffers need some time to clear our heads, some of us venture off into the wilderness to go camping.

 Of course, what fun would camping (or glamping) be without delicious vegan food cooked over an open flame?
 Don’t get me wrong—I love a good PB&J sandwich, but we all deserve more on our camping trips.